 There’s no clear consensus as to which type of cat food is better – dry or wet.
-‘Wet’ cat food refers to all soft food types that come in tin cans, packets and sachets.
+‘Wet’ cat food refers to all soft food types that usually come in tin cans, packets and sachets.
 Both wet and dry cat foods are nutritionally complete, provided they meet the Australian Standard.
 Dry cat food is generally considered to be good for teeth, while wet is considered good for bone and muscle development.
 However, it’s not a huge difference between the two.
 In the end, the choice comes down to personal preference (of both you and the cat) and your vet’s advice.

 When asked which types of food they give their cats, respondents to our survey reported the following:

-Unlike humans and even dogs, cats are obligate carnivores.
+Unlike humans and even dogs, cats are ‘obligate carnivores’.
 They cannot get all of the nutrients they need from plant sources.
 There are also numerous plants that humans happily eat but can be toxic to cats.
 The most important nutrient that they need that cannot be sourced from vegan food is taurine.
 Some synthetic taurine does exist, but it’s not yet clear whether or not it’s a sufficient replacement for the real deal.
 There are some vegan pet food brands, such as Vegan Pet, which are claimed to be vet-approved.
 However, don’t necessarily take their word for it – consult your vet.
 It’s generally not advisable to make your cat eat completely vegetarian or vegan cat food.

-While the supermarket may naturally be considered the go-to for feeding your precious pet, as it is for humans, you should consider beyond supermarket shelves.
+While the supermarket may naturally be considered the go-to for feeding your precious pet, as it is for humans, you should also consider beyond the supermarket shelves.
 As with many products, supermarkets don’t necessarily stock the highest end or even the greatest range, although it is convenient to do your cat’s grocery shopping at the same time as the human grocery shopping.

-This report was written by Canstar Blue’s Home & Lifestyle Content Lead, Megan Birot.
-She’s an expert on household appliances, health & beauty products, as well as all things grocery and shopping.
-When she’s not writing up our research-based ratings reports, Megan spends her time helping consumers make better purchase decisions, whether it’s at the supermarket, other retailers, or online, highlighting the best deals and flagging anything you need to be aware of.
+This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
+She’s an expert on household appliances, grooming products and all things grocery and shopping.
+In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 Canstar Blue’s cat food ratings saw a number of brands perform well in a number of areas.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased food for their cat in the last 3 months – in this case, 492 people.
+The outcomes reported are the results from customers within the survey group who have purchased food for their cat in the last 3 months – in this case, 449 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.